 Anthropogenic seismicity has been documented since the 1920s when the subsidence due to the exploitation of the Goose Creek oil field (USA) was responsible of felt earthquakes (Pratt and Johnson, 1926).
+Even if McGarr (2002) proposed the use of different adjectives to describe earthquakes in which human activities have played some role, nowadays it is commonly

-Nowadays it is commonly accepted that the term induced seismicity is synonymous with anthropogenic seismicity; therefore, in this paper the two terms are considered as interchangeable.
+5 accepted that the term induced seismicity is synonymous with anthropogenic seismicity; therefore, in this paper the two terms are considered as interchangeable.